ypriverol/github-paper/document/manuscript.md

 than a simple source code hosting service.
 It provides developers with a dynamic and collaborative environment, often coined as social coding platform, with the ability to review, comment and discuss code
 \cite{Dabbish:2012}.
+Individual bioinformatics projects (https://github.com/lgatto/MSnbase) [PMID:22113085],
+lab repositories (https://github.com/PRIDE-Toolsuite/) [PMID: 26545397], intermediate projects (https://github.com/samtools) and
+global collaborations such as ROpenSci (https://github.com/ropensci) and The Global Allience For Genomics and Health (https://github.com/ga4gh) has found the perfect place in GitHub to share code, ideas and collaborate.

 Some of our recommendations outlined below are applicable to other hosting services.
 However our main aim here is to highlight specific GitHub features.
 We provide a set of recommendations to take full advantage of GitHub's features to manage small and large bioinformatics projects and increase their profile and visibility.
-These rules have been ordered to reflect a typical development process: learning git and GitHub basics, use branches, label and tag code, track the project using issues, etc.
+These rules have been ordered to reflect a typical development process: learning git and GitHub basics, use of branches, labeling and tagging of code snapshots, tracking project bugs and enhancements using issues, and disemination of the final results.

 ## Rule 1.
 Structure your projects: users, organisations, repositories and teams